George Washington’s Ax

 Historic preservation is a matter of some consequence in Springfield, at least as it pertains to the city's Lincoln sites.
 But replacing elements of a decaying period structure to keep it viable as a structure gradually leads to its disappearance as an artifact.
 Is a puzzlement.

 When is a house not a home?
 When nearly half a million people trudge through it every year.
 That is what is happening to Lincoln's house on Eighth Street in Springfield, and it's been happening to it for more than a century, so that now the very survival of this most revered of the nation's artifacts is at stake.

 Generally speaking, tourist counts are among the least reliable of statistics; only in Vietnam did government agencies exaggerate body counts more than they did until recently at most of the Lincoln sites.
-The count at Lincoln's house, however, has always been one of the most accurate.
+The count at Lincoln's house, however, is now among the most accurate.
 This is because the counting is done by an electric eye mounted in a corridor between the sitting and dining rooms.
 That counter clicked 450,204 times in 1978.
 The 1979 total will be less than that; traffic through the house has declined steadily since 1972, when the National Park Service took the site over from the state.
 Tourism's decline and the NPS's ascendancy may, or may not be connected, but whatever the cause, attendance in six years has dropped by 36 percent.